Jimbly/babel-plugin-transform-es2015-modules-simple-commonjs/README.md

 }
 ```

+Additionally, setting the option `inlineReplace:true` will replace `import` statements with `require` statements on the same line, preserving any required order of operations, instead of the default behavior of moving all import-generated requires to the top of the file.

 ### Usage with other plugins

 By default, this replaces the functionality in `@babel/plugin-transform-modules-commonjs`, which needs to be disabled or after this plugin.